Frazcier/Final-Proj-FIGMA/README.md

 ## 📥 Installation & Setup
-1. Install [Git](https://git-scm.com/downloads/win) (It is recommended to use the winget tool)
+1. Install [Git](https://git-scm.com/downloads/win) (It is recommended to use the winget tool).
-2. Open VS Code and sign in your github account
+2. Open VS Code and sign in to your GitHub account.
 3. Configure the GitHub user and email with PowerShell:
    ```sh
    git config --global user.name "your-github-username"